 Stress is something that can be nearly impossible to avoid.
 It’s the body’s natural response (known as a fight or flight response) to immediate physical threats or demands on tasks that need to be met.
 However, when you’re in a constant state of demand and emergency - the constant stress (also known as Chronic Stress) you may experience can turn into something much more serious while amplifying anxiety symptoms as well.

 What Causes Stress?

 There can be many contributing factors to stress.
-Heavy workloads and busy schedules, finances, education course loads, family responsibilities, the loss of a loved one, stressful or demanding relationships...the list can go on and on.
-Everyone faces a time or two where they feel overwhelmed by the circumstances surrounding them, the important thing to remember is recognizing when you are feeling overwhelmed and taking a step back to regroup and recenter yourself so that you can tackle those demands better when you’re not so stressed.
+Heavy workloads and busy schedules, finances, education course loads, family responsibilities, losing a loved one, and stressful or demanding relationships can go on and on.
+Everyone faces a time or two where they feel overwhelmed by the circumstances surrounding them, the vital thing to remember is to recognize when you are feeling overwhelmed and take a step back to regroup and recenter yourself so that you can tackle those demands better when you’re not so stressed.

 What Are The Symptoms Of Stress?